DaveMBush/davembush.github.io/source/_posts/optimizing-angular-for-speed.md

 There is more information on this [here](https://github.com/angular/zone.js/blob/master/STANDARD-APIS.md).

+That being said, I've done some performance testing and it turns out that [Change Detection is not the first place to look if your screen is rendering slowly](./ng-zones-performance-impact/).

 ### Use Pipes

 This tip is only really valuable in the cases where the Functional programming's pure functions is relevant.